nivlab/biopsych-reliability-review/README.md

 # Reliability of cognitive task measures

-Code for Zorowitz & Niv (under review), _"Improving the reliability of cognitive task measures: A narrative review"_.
+Code for Zorowitz & Niv (in press), _"Improving the reliability of cognitive task measures: A narrative review"_.

 ## Author
 Sam Zorowitz (zorowitz [at] princeton.edu)